-When you first install a Linux distro or do a fresh install on a system, you need to install the essential apps for regular use.
+When you first install a Linux distro or do a fresh install, you need to install the essential apps for regular use.
 That is why I have prepared a quick guide list of the essential apps for every Linux user.
 So that you can check and go through the installation easily and get the needed apps for your better use and workflow.

 Note: Before you start, let me clarify something here.
 The apps listed below work seamlessly on every Linux distro so it doesn’t matter whether you are using Ubuntu, Mint, Elementary OS, MX Linux, Debian, Manjaro, Deepin, Zorin or any other that you prefer.
 However, there are some tools that are built for specific desktop environments such as Gnome Tweaks that works better with the Gnome desktop environment.